Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: VSR Dirac Equation in Curvilinear Coordinates

 we obtain the time-evolution equation for $\vec{\tilde n}$

 where we highlighted its $c-$scaling at the end.
 This behavior will be helpful for some considerations in the next sections.
-Clearly, solving equation \eqref{timeevofn} allows us to find the temporal behavior of the components $\tilde n^ i$ and see how this special direction changes over time (as described in the laboratory frame). \\ After some calculations, included in the Appendix \ref{app:evoofn}, we find that $\vec{\tilde n}$ does not undergo any motion in the equatorial plane.
-However, its orientation does change in the azimuthal direction and tends to anti-align with the local acceleration.
-Nevertheless, the time scale $t_a$ over which this evolution takes place is so large (as seen in \eqref{acctime}) that, over the duration of each measurement $\sim 10^{-2}\,s$, the vector $\vec {\tilde n}$ can effectively be considered constant.
+Clearly, solving equation \eqref{timeevofn} allows us to find the dynamics of the $\vec{\tilde n}-$components and to see how this special direction changes over time (from the laboratory perspective). \\ After some calculations, included in the Appendix~\ref{app:evoofn}, we find that $\vec{\tilde n}$ does not undergo any motion in the equatorial plane.
+However, its orientation does change in the azimuthal direction and tends to anti-align with the local acceleration $\vec a$.